iobeam/coreos-kubernetes/README.md

 actual cloud-configs ends up in `/tmp/etcd.yaml`, `/tmp/master.yaml` and `/tmp/node.yaml`.

-Now launch two etcd instances, one master, and any number of nodes using the cloud configs.
-The master and the nodes need to be associated with a AWS security role with full EC2 access policy (or use the policy files from the official Kubernetes project).
+Now launch two etcd instances, and one master.
+Note the private IP addresses of those instances and manually update the `etcd_servers` in the `node.yaml` cloud config.
+Then launch any number of nodes using the updated cloud config.
+Note that the master and the nodes need to be associated with a AWS security role with full EC2 access policy (or use the policy files from the official Kubernetes project).

 ## Installing and Running Kubernetes ##

-When a CoreOS cluster is running, either on Vagrant or AWS, install Kubernetes on the CoreOS cluster using Fleet, run:
+When a CoreOS cluster is running, either on Vagrant or AWS, install Kubernetes on the CoreOS cluster using Fleet:

     ./kube-up.sh [ MASTER_IP ]